 Data Quality Requirements Description Technology Coverage Data represents the prevailing technology in use at the Kamari facility.
-Whenever available, for all upstream and core material and processes, both International and North American typical or global average industry LCI datasets were utilized.
-The Kamari plant utilizes a preheater and precalcinator kiln technology.
+Whenever available, for all upstream and core material and processes, both International and North American typical or average industry LCI datasets were utilized.
+The Pennsuco plant utilizes a preheater and precalcinator kiln technology.
 Technological representativeness is characterized as "high".
-Geographic Coverage The geographic region considered is Global.
+Geographic Coverage The geographic region considered is United States.
 Geographical representativeness is characterized as "high".

-Time Coverage Activity (primary) data are representative of 2020 and 2021 calendar years (12 months). - Kamari clinker production, - Kamari cement manufacturing Type I-II (2020) Type IL (2021), - In-bound/out-bound transportation data - cement manufacturing plant and transport to Essex, Norfolk and Tampa cement import terminals.
+Time Coverage Activity (primary) data are representative of 2021 calendar year (12 months). - Pennsuco limestone extraction - Rennsuco clinker production, - Pennsuco cement manufacturing, - In-bound/out-bound transportation data - primary data collected for quarry site and cement manufacturing plant.
 Temporal representativeness is characterized as "high".

-Completeness All relevant, specific processes, including inputs (raw materials, energy and ancillary materials) and outputs (emissions and production volume) were considered and modeled in the GCCA Tool to complete the production (inclusive of transport and offloading) profile for Titan Group cement products.
-The cement plant operates a continuous emissions monitoring system and publishes daily and monthly emissions in an open platform.
-These data for 2020/21 were drawn on in the completion of this EPD.
+Completeness All relevant, specific processes, including inputs (raw materials, energy and ancillary materials) and outputs (emissions and production volume) were considered and modeled in the GCCA Tool to complete the production profile for Titan Florida Cement and Aggregate's cement products.
+Primary air emissions continuously monitored system.
+These data for 2021 were drawn on in the completion of this EPD.
 The completeness of the foreground process chain in terms of process steps is rigorously assessed.
 Consistency To ensure consistency, cross checks of the energy demand and the calculated raw meal to clinker ratio against ranges reported in the WBCSD Cement Sustainability Initiative, Cement CO2 and Energy Protocol, v3.1 December, 2013 were conducted [15].
 Reproducibility External reproducibility is not possible as the source LCI data and subsequent LCA background reports are confidential.
 Transparency Activity datasets are disclosed in the project LCI compilation and the background reports generated by the GCCA Tool.
 Uncertainty A sensitivity check was conducted relative to the PCA industry average [16].
 The variation across significant inputs were found to be well within the expected range and hence, there is high degree of confidence in the results.

-Life Cycle Impact Assessment Results: Kamari Plant to Import Terminals
+Life Cycle Impact Assessment Results

 This section summarizes the production stage life cycle impact assessment (LCIA) results including resource use and waste generated metrics based on the cradle-to-gate life cycle inventory inputs and outputs analysis.
-The results are calculated based on 1 metric ton of each cement type as produced at the Kamari plant inclusive of transportation and offloading at each of the cement terminals.
+The results are calculated based on 1 metric ton of each cement type as produced at the Roanoke plant.